MultiArrayQueue/MultiArrayQueue/README.md

 ## Lock-Free Multi-Array Queue

-A truly Lock-Free Multi-Array Queue exists too, however implemented in a different technology than Java (because the 128-bit Compare-And-Swap (CAS) atomic instruction is not accessible from Java):
+A truly Lock-Free Multi-Array Queue has been developed in 2026, however implemented in a different technology than Java (because the 128-bit Compare-And-Swap (CAS) atomic instruction is not accessible from Java):

 [Lock-Free Multi-Array Queue](https://github.com/MultiArrayQueue/LockFreeMultiArrayQueue)